Berle Church: History

 Berle Church is one of the most modern churches in the county is located on the island of Bremangerlandet along the Frøysjøen strait.
-It was built four years after the similar Nordsida Church was built at Roset in Stryn.
+It was built four years after the similar Nordsida Church was built at Roset in Stryn Municipality.
 In the village of Berle, people had worked almost as long as the people in the village of Roset to get a church of their own.
 In the former case, however, it was not a discussion of location which slowed down the process, but rather the fact that other projects were given priority.

 The unpredictable weather conditions on the Frøysjøen strait make it easy to understand that people wanted to have their own church at Berle.
 For centuries they had gone to the nearby Rugsund Church, and they had experienced their fair share of dramatic episodes on their way to church.
 To make matters worse, it took close to four hours by boat and car to get to the church and back.
 The school was the only house they could use for assemblies, but around 1900, more and more people agreed that it was time to start the process of getting their own church.
 Things improved a little when the village of Berle got their own graveyard in 1893, next door to the present church site.
 The small chapel by the graveyard was also a blessing, because people could congregate there before the coffins were lowered into the ground.
 Nevertheless, a church of their own was high on the list of the local population.